rswamidasan/Data_Science_GCD/README.md

 2) activity_labels.txt : Descriptive activity names to the codes present in the y_ files.

-The test and train data sets also have a directory named ìInertial Signalsî with files that contain the raw signal data.
+The test and train data sets also have a directory named ‚ÄúInertial Signals‚Äù with files that contain the raw signal data.
 These were not used in creating the tidy data [1].

 The data set also has README.txt and features_info.txt files that provide information on the experiment.